fabiandev/css-animator/README.md

 # css-animator

-This package was created out of the need for using CSS animations with a library like [animate.css](https://github.com/daneden/animate.css) in Angular2.
-There is no useful animation builder available yet, but I'm sure the Angular2 team will come up with something really cool!
-Anyway, I'm happy if css-animator can help you with getting some neat animations into your project.
+This package was created out of the need for using CSS animations with a library like [animate.css](https://github.com/daneden/animate.css) in Angular2 when there was no useful animation builder available yet.

+css-animator works with any JavaScript application and takes the pain out of applying CSS animations manually.
+It also takes care of positioning elements that are being animated, among other useful things.

 Feel free to [open an issue](https://github.com/fabianweb/css-animator/issues/new) if you're experiencing issues, or if you have any suggestions or comments.